ngrq123/bright-chatbot-tutorial/README.md

     ...

     case 'recommendation':
-      // Get products from database
+      // For Option 1 only: Get products from database and assign it to a variable named "products"

       return generateCarouselOfProductsResponse(products);